-\paragraph{Linear inverse scattering (LIS)} Inverse scattering is an IP in optical microscopy, where the objective is to recover the unknown permittivity contrast $\mb{z} \in \mathbb{R}^n$ from measurements of the scattered light field $\mb{y}_\text{sc} \in \mathbb{C}^m$.
-We follow the formulation in ~\cite{inversebench}:
+Our exposition below follows the descriptions in Section 3 and Appendix B of \citet{inversebench}. \paragraph{Linear inverse scattering} Inverse scattering is an IP in optical microscopy, where the objective is to recover an unknown permittivity contrast field $\mb{z} \in \mathbb{R}^n$ from the scattered light field $\mb{y}_\text{sc} \in \mathbb{C}^m$: